Oreire/kubernetes-web-app/README.md

 # Next-Steps:

-    #  Automation of Web Application Deployment Using Multi-node Kubernetes Cluster for Enhanced
+    #  Automation of Web Application Deployment Using Multi-node Kubernetes Cluster for High Avaialabiliy,
-       High Avaialabiliy, Scalability and Fault Tolerance.
+       Scalability and Fault Tolerance.